 The Rules also require all firms to publish details of their complaints procedure on their website, including how and when a complaint can be made to the Legal Ombudsman and to the SRA.
 From 25 November 2019 firms were also required to display the SRA’s digital logo in a prominent place on their website.

-We are aware that the SRA has recently been contacting firms with the results of their latest sweep.
-Several firms we’ve spoken with have been surprised to learn that they are only partially compliant, despite undertaking considerable work on their respective websites.
+We’re aware that the SRA has more recently been contacting firms with the results of their sweep.
+Several firms we’ve spoke to were surprised to learn that they’re only partially compliant, despite undertaking considerable work on their respective websites.
 In our experience, whilst the SRA will indicate to a firm the service areas that they consider non-compliant in terms of the information provided, unfortunately they don’t provide exact details of the non-compliance(s), but instead state “insufficient information” has been provided.

-When assisting clients to identify the missing information, we’ve found the SRA templates of suggested text to be very helpful (see https://www.sra.org.uk/solicitors/guidance/ethics-guidance/transparency-in-price-and-service).
+When assisting clients to identify the missing information, we’ve found the SRA templates of suggested text to be very helpful.

-We’ve recently undertaken our own survey of 10 websites for compliance with the Rules and found the following (based on our understanding of the application of the Rules):
+We undertook our own survey of 10 websites for compliance with the Rules and found the following:

-When looking at the websites, we noticed that the issues flagged by the SRA back in November last year after their first “sweep” still featured high on the list of areas of non-compliance.
+When looking at the websites, we noticed that the issues flagged by the SRA after their first ‘sweep’ still featured high on the list of areas of non-compliance.
 We located the SRA’s digital badge on 8 out of the 10 websites reviewed.

-At Teal we offer firms a website review service.
+At Teal, we offer firms a website audit service.
 We provide guidance on whether we consider that your website is compliant with the Rules and can assist with any remedial action needed.
 We can also provide guidance and assistance if you’ve received an SRA Notice informing you of non-compliance and directing you to take remedial action.

-If you’d like to know more or if we can assist, please contact email@example.com for further details.
+If you’d like to know more, or if we can assist, please get in touch.